howsoai/howso-engine-no-telemetry/README.md

-# Howso Local No-Telemtry Overlay
+# Howso Local No-Telemetry Overlay

 This project serves simply to overlay add an "extra" configuration to ensure telemetry is switched off.